steqeq/0000/docs/reference/env-variables.rst

     *
       - HIP_PATH
       -
-      - The path of the HIP sdk.
+      - The path of the HIP SDK.
     *
       - HIP_DIR
       -